sictweb/bti425-2020/graded-work/assign5.md

 You can do that on demand later on (below), as you code the component.

 At this point in time, it is possible that your work may look like the following.
+(Ignore the text about the security-like feature.)

 ![TBA](../media/a5/home-view-v1.png)